allenai/allennlp/docs/tutorials/getting_started/using_pretrained_models.md

 ## Making Predictions on the Command Line

-[Our demo](https://demo.allennlp.org) lists the featrured models in AllenNLP, as well as examples for how to run the model on the command line.
+[Our demo](https://demo.allennlp.org) lists the featured models in AllenNLP, as well as examples for how to run the model on the command line.
 For example, under the [Named Entity Recognition model](https://demo.allennlp.org/named-entity-recognition) under the "Usage" tab there is a "Prediction" button that reveals the following example.